-What can the seemingly distant and obscure facts of life in colonial New England—a land of Indian wars and witch trials, proto-capitalists and Puritans— possibly have to do with your twenty-first century life?
+What can the seemingly distant and obscure facts of life in colonial New England—a land of Indian wars and witch trials, proto-capitalists and Puritans— possibly have to do with your 21st-century life?
 What can that far-off place teach us about our own times?

 A lot.
 Or at least that's what Nathaniel Hawthorne (one of our greatest novelists) and Arthur Miller (one of our greatest playwrights) thought.
 Each looked at aspects of society in colonial New England and found a story with myriad implications for their own generations.

 When Nathaniel Hawthorne wrote The Scarlet Letter in 1850 and set the story in 17th-century New England, he described a specific, long-lost time and place even while capturing a universal truth about the complex interplay of morality, guilt, and social condemnation.
 His protagonist, the adulteress Hester Prynne, was too individualistic to completely internalize the public scorn heaped upon her by the conformist society of Puritan New England, symbolized by the scarlet "A" branded onto her chest.

 Even today, Hawthorne's work reminds us that every society has its mavericks, who suffer the stigma of being unorthodox or independent thinkers.
 And while the Puritans seemed to be very homogenous on the surface, when you get a closer look, you might find that they harbored serious internal divisions.